 New studies indicate that prolonged periods of chronic stress and anxiety damages the structure of the hippocampus, which can result in a variety of health issues, including a compromised immune system, heart disease, weight gain, depression, and dementia.

-Dr. Austin uses technologically-advanced tools and resources to assess the neuro-pathways of the brain to determine which forms of treatment will properly engage exact areas of the brain to essentially re-educate segments that are over-stimulated or under-stimulated.
-Treatments and techniques like Interactive Metronome [IM], therapy, Eyelights, Chiropractic adjustments, and audio-visual stimuli, are options Dr. Austin may choose following his assessment.
+Dr. Paul uses technologically-advanced tools and resources to assess the neuro-pathways of the brain to determine which forms of treatment will properly engage exact areas of the brain to essentially re-educate segments that are over-stimulated or under-stimulated.
+Treatments and techniques like Interactive Metronome [IM], therapy, Eyelights, Chiropractic adjustments, and audio-visual stimuli, are options Dr. Paul may choose following his assessment.

 When anxiety and stress levels are high enough to cause jumpiness or amplify your startle reflex, consider chiropractic and functional neurology for non-invasive, prescription-free exercises and therapies to help protect the hippocampus and naturally reduce levels of anxiety and chronic stress.